Cones and Canyons: Peru Divide (P3A)

 - Pack light; this ride has a number of challenging climbs on a varied smorgasbord of terrain.
 Keeping your bike light will make all the difference to your enjoyment of this ride.

 - Cruz del Sur is a safe, reliable bus company that runs from Lima to Arequipa and from Abancay back to Lima.
 There is a small fee for a bike, based on weight.
 Bikes can be boxed or you can just remove the wheels, though some Cruz del Sur offices may ask you to wrap the bike, which can generally be done at the bus station.
 Tickets can be booked online.

 - Arequipa has fantastic museums, including the Monasterio de Santa Catalina and the Museo Santuarios Andinos, both of which are well worth visiting.

-- Cotahuasi makes a good spot for a full resupply (bank but no ATM) roughly midway through the ride; there are lots of dirt road side trips to be enjoyed through the lower parts of canyon.
+- Cotahuasi makes a good spot for a full resupply (bank but no ATM) roughly midway through the ride; there are lots of dirt road side trips to be enjoyed through the lower parts of canyon, as well as an impressive waterfall.

 - Most settlements will have a basic hospedaje of sorts.
 Larger towns offer a greater selection with sporadic Wifi.
-See map for locations.
+See map for locations and recommended options.

 - Wild camping is rarely an issue, just be sure to #leavenotrace.

 - The Peruvian mountains are generally a safe place but always camp out of eyesight where possible.

-- Water is readily available throughout most of the ride, for the most part; bring a means to purify it and be aware of mining activity.
+- Water is readily available throughout most of the ride, for the most part; bring a means to purify it and be aware of regional mining activity.

 - Capacity to carry 3 days of food is advised, though almost all basic settlements will have simple supplies.
 If you run out of food, knock and ask to buy some potatoes!